CANopenTerm/CANopenTerm/docs/picoc-api.md

 !> Support for PicoC is currently being developed and is expected to become available in Version 1.0.5 at the earliest.

+## Capabilities and Limitations

+!> The PicoC API serves as an alternative for users who prefer not to work with Lua, offering a different approach to scripting and automation within the given environment.
+However, it's important to note that PicoC, as a language, inherently possesses certain limitations compared to Lua, particularly in terms of language features.
+For instance, PicoC does not support default parameters or multiple return values in functions.
+These restrictions may affect the flexibility and expressiveness of scripts written for the PicoC API.
+Users considering PicoC should weigh these limitations against their specific needs and preferences to determine if it aligns with their project requirements.
+   While PicoC provides a viable option for those seeking alternatives to Lua, understanding its constraints is crucial for effective utilization within your projects.

 !> Scripts are slightly simpler than standard C programs because, **A**) all the system headers are included automatically for you so you don't need to include them in your file/s and **B**) scripts don't require a